devgianlu/PYX-Reloaded/README.md

 Run
 ===

-The game can be run entirely at the moment, only the server part is executable.
+The game cannnot be run entirely at the moment, only the server part is executable.